 Formerly a focus area, education has not been a priority for the Netherlands since 2012

-The Netherlands is the 12th-largest donor country to education, spending US$187 million on education ODA in 2015, according to OECD data.
 However, to get a full picture of a donor’s cross‑border flows of education assistance, it is important to exclude scholarships and other costs of students from developing countries studying in donor countries.
-These costs are reported as ODA by some donors, but are not spent on development programs abroad.
+These costs are reported as ODA by some donors but are not spent on development programs abroad.
 In 2015, the Netherlands reported 18% of all its education ODA (US$33 million) as costs for students from developing countries studying in the Netherlands.

-Overall, education ODA has declined in recent years, from US$254 million in 2013 to US$187 million in 2015.
-The decline is mainly driven by a decrease in bilateral education funding, particularly for primary education, which declined by US$60 million between 2013 and 2015.
-Given that education is currently not a development priority, no future funding increases for education are expected.
-However, this might change depending on the priorities of the new government, which is yet to be formed as of August 2017.
+Overall, education ODA has declined in recent years, from US$255 million in 2013 to US$187 million in 2015.
+The decline is mainly driven by a decrease in bilateral education funding, particularly for primary education: funding went from US$79 million in 2012 to US$4 million in 2016.

-Geographically, bilateral education funding focuses on Asia (17% of bilateral education ODA between 2014 and 2016), the Middle East and North Africa (MENA) region (8%), and sub-Saharan Africa (8%).
-The proportion going to sub-Saharan Africa is below the average that other OECD donor countries allocate to the region (25%).
-However, this is because 73% of Dutch bilateral education ODA between 2013 and 2015 was not allocated to specific countries.
-When excluding these funds, Asia accounted for 63% and sub-Saharan Africa 29% of bilateral education ODA.
-The three largest recipient countries were Indonesia (6% of bilateral education ODA), Pakistan (6%), and Bangladesh (4%).
+Geographically, bilateral education funding focuses on Asia (10% of bilateral education ODA between 2014 and 2016), the Middle East and North Africa (MENA) region (8%), and sub-Saharan Africa (4%).
+The proportion going to sub-Saharan Africa is below the average that other OECD donor countries allocate to the region (29%).
+However, this is because 76% of Dutch bilateral education ODA between 2014 and 2016 was not allocated to specific countries.
+When excluding these funds, Asia accounted for 41%, MENA for 34%, and sub-Saharan Africa for 19% of bilateral education ODA.
+The three largest recipient countries were Indonesia (5%), Lebanon (5%), and Pakistan (4%).

 In addition to its bilateral support, the Netherlands contributed US$89 million in 2015 (latest year for which full data is available) in core contributions to multilateral organizations with a focus on education (or 48% of overall education ODA).
-Most of this funding was channeled in the form of core contributions through the World Bank (47%) and the European Union (31%).
-Furthermore, the Netherlands has been a strong supporter of the Global Partnership for Education (GPE).
-It contributed US$645 million since GPE’s inception in 2002, making it the second largest donor.
-However, it did not make a pledge for the 2015-2018 period.
-The last contribution of the Netherlands was in 2014 with US$37 million.
+Most of this funding was channeled in the form of core contributions through the International Development Association (48%) and the European Union (32%).
+In the past, the Netherlands had been a strong supporter of the Global Partnership for Education (GPE).
+It contributed US$645 million since GPE’s inception in 2002 but ceased its contributions to the Fund between 2015 and 2018.
+The Netherlands’ last contribution goes back to 2014, with US$37 million.
 In January 2018, the Netherlands announced their return to the GPE as a donor.
 The country’s pledge for 2018 to 2020 is still to be determined by the new government.

-The MFA’s Directorate-General for International Cooperation drives global development policy, no specific education department
+The MFA’s Directorate-General for International Cooperation drives global development policy; there is no specific department focusing on education